jarmosep/reservation/README.md

 # Ilves exam

-Exam done by using AngularJS 1.5
+Exam done by using AngularJS 1.5.
+Data is stored in local storage.

 ### Get started
 pull the branch, then